quantinsights/mathlib/README.md

 # mathlib
-A hobbyist C++ library of numerical algorithms
+This repository is a hobbyist C++ implementation for various numerical algorithms.
+The C++ documentation can be found [here](https://quantophile.github.io/mathlib/api-doc/).